-In students dormitory there is no kitchen area and students are not allowed to cook in the room.
-But private rooms are available in our foreign teachers’ apartment.
-Usually three people share an apartment where there is a public living room and kitchen area, you can also use the refrigerator in the apartment.
-However, rooms in that building are usually very limited and if you really need to cook by yourself please book the course and room with us as early as possible.
+However, private rooms are available in our foreign teachers’ apartment.
+Usually three people share an apartment with a public living room and kitchen area.
+You can also use the refrigerator in the apartment.
+However, rooms in that building are usually very limited and if you really need to cook by yourself, please book the course and the room with us as early as possible.

-Yes, school’s canteen serves lunch and dinner on weekdays, mainly routine Chinese dishes and are different from meal to meal.
-Each meal 6-7 students share a table of food together, even though the food includes meat (e.g. pork, fish, chicken and duck) there are all kinds of vegetables.
-Many vegetarian students also eat at school.
+Yes.
+The school’s canteen serves lunch and dinner on weekdays, mainly classic Chinese dishes.
+The dishes are different from meal to meal.
+During each meal 6-7 students share a table of food together, even though some dishes includes meat (e.g. pork, fish, chicken and duck) there are all kinds of vegetarian dishes.
+Many vegetarian students eat at the school.

 Yes, Yangshuo remains a relatively small town that is pretty well protected and is safe for tourists.
-Local people are very friendly to foreigners.
-It’s quite common that young girls walk in the streets even late in the evenings.
-Many foreign people choose to live long time or even permanently in Yangshuo.
-Like in any place in the world, some tourists got their wallet/phone or bike stolen, however, in comparison to many tourist destinations or big cities in China, Yangshuo is a much safer town to live.
+Local people are very friendly with foreigners.
+It’s quite common that young girls walk in the streets even late into the evenings.
+Many foreign people choose to live for a long time (or even permanently!) in Yangshuo.
+Like any place in the world, some tourists have their wallet/phone or bike stolen, however in comparison to many tourist destinations or big cities in China, Yangshuo is a much safer town to live.

 The routine vaccinations you took in your own country are fare enough if you want to travel to China.
 Some students choose to take certain vaccination before come to China but it’s not very necessary.
 But we still suggest you follow your doctor’s advice concerning pre-departure health checks and vaccinations.

 We strongly recommend you buy travel and health insurance for your stay in China.
-For students study for less than 6 months, the normal travel and health insurance by in your own country is fine.
-For students stay longer than 6 months, in addition to the insurance mention above, we can also help buy medical insurance offered by Chinese insurance company, if requested.
+For students who study for less than 6 months, the normal travel and health insurance from your own country is fine.
+For students staying longer than 6 months, in addition to the insurance mentioned above, we can also help buy medical insurance offered by a Chinese insurance company, if requested.

 No, we strongly suggest you don’t go swimming in the river, even if you believe you are an excellent swimmer.
-Small rivers can be very dangerous as well, as usually the water is very clean and flows slowly, but actually it is much deeper than it looks like.
-Every year there are drown tragedies bring huge sadness to the victim’s family.
+Even small rivers can be very dangerous, as usually the water is very clean and flows slowly, but actually it is much deeper than it looks.
+There are also large fronds of seaweed underwater which can entangle people from below.
+Every year there are drowning tragedies which bring huge sadness to the victim’s family.

-The closest Bank of China where you can change money is just 5 minutes by walking from Omeida.
-It usually closed on Sundays and public holidays, but ATMs are 24/7 available to withdraw cash by your foreign credit card, sometimes debit card is also working.
+The closest Bank of China where you can change money is a 5-minute walk from Omeida.
+It closes on Sundays and public holidays, but ATMs are available 24/7 to withdraw cash using foreign credit cards.
+Sometimes debit cards will not work with these ATMs.